Mpanga-Kipengere Game Reserve

 Since 2005, the protected area is considered a Lion Conservation Unit.

-This reserve is famous by its unique flora and fauna, scenic beauty, cultural heritage in Nyumba Nitu forest and Kimani waterfalls which are very attractive for nature tourism.
-Endemic species found in Mpanga – Kipengere Game Reserve are Nosed chameleon, marsh widow, Njombe cisticola and Kipengere seedeater, while the rare Fufumka bird has been recorded to live in the reserve.

-Here more than 17 types of forests can be found, where a great amount of rare birds and butterflies are observed.
+It harbours more than 17 forest types.
+Endemic species in Mpanga-Kipengere Game Reserve are nosed chameleon, marsh widowbird (Euplectes hartlaubi), churring cisticola (Cisticola njombe), and Kipengere seedeater (Crithagra melanochroa) and Fufumka bird.

 Geography

-The Mpanga-Kipengere Game Reserve is located at the northern end of the Kipengere Range (Livingstone mountain range).
+The Mpanga-Kipengere Game Reserve is located at the northern end of the Kipengere Range.
 It lies partly in Makete District and partly in Wanging'ombe District.
-Tributaries of the Great Ruaha River that originate there include the Mbarali, Mlomboji, Kimani and Ipera rivers, all of which flow basically northwards.
+Tributaries of the Great Ruaha River originating there include Mbarali, Mlomboji, Kimani and Ipera rivers, all of which flow basically northwards.